Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 ### #A1:
-Raven-Storm is complex ddos system with many features, for testing, accommodation and learning.
+Raven-Storm is a complex DDoS system with many features, for testing, accommodation, and learning.

-It's written in Python 2.7 and made for breaking the limit, testing your servers with the most common ddos method.
+It's written in Python 2.7 and made for breaking the limit, testing your servers with the most common DDoS method.

-It's also faster to define the target info than it looks, because of a self learning algorithm.
+It's also faster to define the target info than it looks, because of a self-learning algorithm.

 ### #A2:
 I basically made this tool, for testing the server with the most amount of features possible.